+A total of 28 trees would be removed.
 Tree Solutions (Tree Solutions 2022) inventoried and assessed 60 trees on the site (greater than 6 inches in diameter at breast height [DBH]).
 Of the assessed trees, six meet the Exceptional Tree criteria outlined in the Seattle Director's Rule 16-2008.
-One, Tree #452, a Magnolia x soulangiana, is within the proposed building footprint and would be removed.
+One Exceptional Tree, Tree #452, a Magnolia x soulangiana, is within the proposed building footprint and would be removed.
 The other 5 exceptional trees would be protected and retained in place.
-In addition, 27 trees are to be removed as part of this project: one of these trees to be removed is greater than 24 inches DBH (Tree #406, a 25" DBH Populus nigra 'italica'); the remaining 26 of the trees to be removed are all less than 24 inches DBH.
+In addition, 27 other trees are to be removed as part of this project: one of these trees to be removed is greater than 24 inches DBH (Tree #406, a 25" DBH Populus nigra 'italica'); the remaining 26 of the trees to be removed are all less than 24 inches DBH.

 Forty-eight trees located on adjacent properties with overhanging canopies were also inventoried.
 The majority of the off-site trees are located to the east of the School District property on a parcel owned by the United States Department of Veterans Affairs.
-Off-site trees require protection at their dripline during both demolition and construction activities.
-Five of the trees located at the VA Hospital property were recommended for removal due to poor structural health and potential hazard of falling onto school property and have been removed by Veteran's Affairs.
+Healthy off-site trees require protection at their dripline during both demolition and construction activities.
+While unrelated to the project, five of the trees located at the VA Hospital property were recommended for removal due to poor structural health and potential hazard of falling onto school property and have been removed by Veteran's Affairs.